-Raman spectra were collected by a portable ‘BTR 111 Mini-RamTM’ (B&W Tek, USA) spectrometer with an excitation wavelength of 785 nm (diode laser), 280 mW maximum laser power at the excitation port, and a charge-coupled device (CCD) detector (thermoelectric cooled, TE).
-In addition, the laser output power can be continuously adjusted by allowing to maximize the signal-to-noise ratio minimizing the integration time.
-The system is equipped with a fiber optic interface for convenient sampling.
-The excitation laser emits from the probe’s end where the Raman signal is then collected from the sample.
-The spot size is 85 μm at a working distance of 5.90 mm.
-The maximum power at the samples was 55 mW.
-All spectra were registered in the wavenumber range from 60 cm-1 to 3150 cm-1, by using an acquisition time of 40 s and a resolution of 8 cm-1, accumulating several scans for each spectrum in order to improve the signal-to-noise ratio.
-Each spectrum has been processed by subtracting the blank spectrum; in addition, a smoothing process has been performed by using the BWSpec 3.27 software.

-The assignment of the Raman vibrational bands, aimed at the identification of the used materials, was performed according to databases and libraries [16],[17].
+Meanwhile, the Raman spectra were collected using a portable ‘BTR 111 Mini-RamTM’ (B&W Tek, USA) spectrometer with an excitation wavelength of 785 nm (diode laser) and a maximum laser power of 280 mW at the excitation port, and a charge-coupled device (CCD) detector (thermoelectric cooled, TE).
+Here, the laser output power can be continuously adjusted by maximising the signal-to-noise ratio while minimizing the integration time, while the system is equipped with a fibre optic interface for convenient sampling.
+The excitation laser emits from the probe’s end, where the Raman signal is then collected from the sample.
+The spot size was 85 μm at a working distance of 5.90 mm.
+The maximum power at the samples was around 55 mW.
+All the spectra were registered in the wavenumber range of 60–3,150 cm−1 by using an acquisition time of 40 s and a resolution of 8 cm−1 while accumulating several scans for each spectrum in order to improve the signal-to-noise ratio.
+Each spectrum was processed by subtracting the blank spectrum, while a smoothing process was performed using BWSpec 3.27 software.
+Meanwhile, the assignment of the Raman vibrational bands, which was aimed at identifying the used materials, was performed with reference to the relevant databases and libraries [16], [17].

-Results AND discussion